-- o The entry and modification of master data are recorded in log files in the CRM system. - o All records are summarized centrally via an enterprise SIEM tool. - Access within the CRM system is controlled by custom configuration of software settings (user roles, access rights, field encryption or masking, etc.). - Security policies and concepts for the measures described below are in place and are reviewed and updated annually. - 3.
+- Internet access is protected against eavesdropping via VPN and TSL/SSL encryption mechanisms.
+Transferred files are regularly, randomly checked for integrity. - E-mails containing very sensitive information are encrypted (e-mail encryption in Office 365). - $\circ\;$ Security policies and concepts for the measures described below are in place and are reviewed and updated annually. - Input control - ${\odot}$ $\,$ The entry and modification of master data are recorded in log files in the CRM system. - All records are summarized centrally via an enterprise SIEM tool. - $\circ~$ Access within the CRM system is controlled by custom configuration of software settings (user roles, access rights, field encryption or masking, etc.). - Security policies and concepts for the measures described below are in place and are reviewed and updated annually. - 3.
 Availability and resilience (Art.
 32 para.
-1 lit. b of the GDPR) - Availability control - o Up-to-date virus protection is installed.
-Firewall systems are in use. - o Regular, random integrity tests of the backups of local servers. - Rapid recoverability (Art.
+1 lit. b of the GDPR) - Availability control - $\circ~$ Up-to-date virus protection is installed.
+Firewall systems are in use. - Regular, random integrity tests of the backups of local servers. - Rapid recoverability (Art.
 32 Para.
-1 lit. c of the GDPR). - o Personal Data backup concept for the local servers has been implemented. - o Global crisis plan ("Global Disaster Recovery Plan") is in place, covering all offices and data centers.
-RTOs and RPOs are documented in our Business Continuity and Disaster Recovery Plan. - Security policies and concepts for the measures described below are in place and are reviewed and updated annually. - 4.
-Procedures for regular review, assessment, and evaluation (Art.
+1 lit. c of the GDPR). - $\circ~$ Personal Data backup concept for the local servers has been implemented. - Global crisis plan ("Global Disaster Recovery Plan") is in place, covering all offices and data centers.
+RTOs and RPOs are documented in our Business Continuity and Disaster Recovery Plan. - $\circ\;$ Security policies and concepts for the measures described below are in place and are reviewed and updated annually.

+4. Procedures for regular review, assessment, and evaluation (Art.
 32 (1) (d) of the GDPR; Art.
-25 (1) of the GDPR). - Personal Data protection management - o Regular data protection training for the Provider's employees. - o Regular cyber security training for the Provider's employees - Internal employee handbook consisting of internal data protection and IT policies on information security and data protection measures in the EMEA organization, including policies for employees working from home, mobile devices, or on-site at the customer. - o In addition to the external data protection officer, an internal data protection coordinator was appointed for the EMEA organization. - o Formation of a global data protection team to strengthen IT security and enterprise-wide data protection management. - Incident Response Management - o Incident Response Plan is documented and reviewed annually. - o Incident Response Plan is tested at least annually as part of BC/DR testing. - o There is an Incident Response Team that is aware of its responsibilities. - Security guidelines and concepts for the measures described below are in place and are reviewed and updated annually. - Personal Data protection-friendly default settings (Art.
+25 (1) of the GDPR).

+- Personal Data protection management - $\circ~$ Regular data protection training for the Provider's employees. - Regular cyber security training for the Provider's employees - Internal employee handbook consisting of internal data protection and IT policies on information security and data protection measures in the EMEA organization, including policies for employees working from home, mobile devices, or on-site at the customer. - $\circ~$ In addition to the external data protection officer, an internal data protection coordinator was appointed for the EMEA organization. - $\circ\,$ Formation of a global data protection team to strengthen IT security and enterprise-wide data protection management. - Incident Response Management - \circ $\,$ Incident Response Plan is documented and reviewed annually. - $\circ~$ Incident Response Plan is tested at least annually as part of BC/DR testing. - $\circ~$ There is an Incident Response Team that is aware of its responsibilities. - $\circ\;$ Security guidelines and concepts for the measures described below are in place and are reviewed and updated annually. - Personal Data protection-friendly default settings (Art.
 25 para.
-2 of the GDPR) - Provider GDPR-compliant software solutions by means of "data protection through technology design" and "data protection through privacy-friendly default settings".
+2 of the GDPR) - Ungerboeck Systems International GmbH supports GDPR-compliant software solutions by means of "data protection through technology design" and "data protection through privacy-friendly default settings".
 An appropriate level of data protection can be achieved through the settings in the software solution and through the individual configuration of the settings depending on the respective function (e.g., through access rights, field encryption or field masking, etc.).

-• Contractual obligations

-- Further details on contractual obligations are contained in the respective Service Agreement with the Customer. - Obligation to follow instructions, notification obligations, and audit rights are regulated in this Agreement. - Employees of the Customer who may issue instructions to the Provider shall be named by the Customer's management in the Service Agreement.
+- Contractual obligations - $\circ\;$ Further details on contractual obligations are contained in the respective Service Agreement with the Customer. - $\circ~$ Obligation to follow instructions, notification obligations, and audit rights are regulated in this Agreement. - Employees of the Customer who may issue instructions to the Provider shall be named by the Customer's management in the Service Agreement.